migramirez2/Harmony-ONE/progress/theo-perisic.md

 2024-09-13 Fri: Sync with Amanda for DeFi liquidity, Swap pool will be receiving new liquidity as well as Lend.
-Updated transaction fee DAO with information on potential allocations, actions pending member discussions.
-Current options include using the funds to provide Swap liquidity or supporting community initiatives.
+Updated transaction fee DAO with information on potential allocations, current options include using the funds to provide Swap liquidity or supporting community initiatives.

 2024-09-12 Thu: Confirmation with [OpenOcean team for Swap listing](https://x.com/Swoop_Exchange/status/1834242828517429447).
 Important integration that brings Swap to aggregators and meta aggregators like Swoop.